Are HIPAA Changes Coming?

 In preparation for the potential HIPAA changes, covered entities should first look at their current compliance with the privacy rule regulations.
 Making sure you are compliant with current regulations will enable you to focus on the changes when they are released without discovering that you have to also address gaps in your existing operations.

-CompliancePoint has experienced assessors who can help you evaluate your HIPAA program and cyber security practices.
+CompliancePoint has experienced assessors who can help you evaluate your HIPAA compliance and cyber security practices.
 If you are interested in how we can help, please contact us at email@example.com.

 Finding a credible expert with the appropriate background, expertise, and credentials can be difficult.
 CompliancePoint is here to help.